 Our recommendations included further investigation of main stop valve 2 within the next year, and the hysteresis test should be performed again to confirm the anomaly is repeatable.

 The cost savings associated with this type of predictive analysis can be substantial.
 Maintenance on a high-pressure positioning actuator typically ranges from $20,000 to $30,000, including removal and re-installation costs.
 If the actuators on an averaged size turbine are found to be in good condition as a result of the analysis, savings could be well over $200,000.

-MD&A’s Control Systems division maintains a staff of OEM experienced field engineers who provide installation, technical support, advanced troubleshooting, training, and consulting services for gas and steam turbine controls, generator excitation, and auxiliary systems.
-Call our MD&A Control Systems Division today at +1 (970) 224-2223 or use our Contact form.
+MD&A’s Turbine and Generator Controls Division maintains a staff of OEM experienced field engineers who provide installation, technical support, advanced troubleshooting, training, and consulting services for gas and steam turbine controls, generator excitation, and auxiliary systems.
+Call our MD&A Turbine and Generator Controls Division today at +1 (970) 224-2223 or use our Contact form.